The Sorcerer's Apprentice (Alfred Hitchcock Presents)

 "The Sorcerer's Apprentice" is a seventh-season episode of Alfred Hitchcock Presents made in the summer of 1961 that has never been broadcast on network television.
 The episode was scheduled to be episode 39 of the season.
-The story and teleplay were written by Robert Bloch, the author of Psycho, and the episode was directed by Josef Leytes.
+The story and teleplay were written by Robert Bloch, the author of Psycho, and the episode was directed by Joseph Lejtes.

 The four main characters are played by Diana Dors (Irene Sadini), Brandon deWilde (Hugo), David J. Stewart (Vincent Sadini), and Larry Kert (George Morris).

 Although formerly considered a lost episode, "The Sorcerer's Apprentice" has since been widely distributed in syndication and – due to its status in the public domain – in numerous Hitchcock home media releases and video on demand.